ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

    * Set the **Service name** to **secure-file-storage-appid**.
    * Use the same **location** and **resource group** as for the previous services.
 2. Under **Manage Authentication**, in the **Authentication Settings** tab, add a **web redirect URL** pointing to the domain you will use for the application.
 For example, if your cluster Ingress subdomain is
 `<cluster-name>.us-south.containers.appdomain.cloud`, the redirect URL will be `https://secure-file-storage.<cluster-name>.us-south.containers.appdomain.cloud/appid_callback`. {{site.data.keyword.appid_short}} requires the web redirect URL to be **https**.
-You can view your Ingress subdomain in the cluster dashboard or with `ibmcloud ks cluster get <cluster-name>`.
+You can view your Ingress subdomain in the cluster dashboard or with `ibmcloud ks cluster get --cluster <cluster-name>`.
 3. In the same tab under **Authentication Settings** under **Runtime Activity** enable capturing events in {{site.data.keyword.at_short}}.

 You should customize the identity providers used as well as the login and user management experience in the {{site.data.keyword.appid_short}} dashboard.
 This tutorial uses the defaults for simplicity.
 For a production environment, consider to use Multi-Factor Authentication (MFA) and advanced password rules.